rotki/rotki/docs/usage_guide.rst

    This functionality is now deprecated in favour of the manually tracked balances (see below).

-Adding manually tracked balances
+Adding Manual Balances
 ==================================

 With Rotki you can also add balances/accounts for any type of asset and location that may not be supported at the moment.
 For example real estate, equity holdings or holdings in a not yet supported blockchain or exchange.

-To add or modify a manually tracked balance scroll down to the "Manually Tracked Balances" section.
+To add or modify a manually tracked balance navigate to the "Manual Balances" sub-page and click the large "+" icon.
 There choose the asset from the dropdown menu, input a unique label for the account, decorate it with any number of tags and choose an amount and location.

 .. image:: images/sc_manually_tracked_balances.png
    :alt: The manually tracked balances